tamasimrei/add-rest/README.md

     $ bin/runserver.sh

-Open the APP in your web browser with an ID number between 0 and 3, e.g.:
+Open the app in your web browser with an ID number between 0 and 3, e.g.:

 [http://localhost:8080/index.php/address?id=2](http://localhost:8080/index.php/address?id=2)